 The more chits you spend or the faster you spend them the more difficult it gets and your aptitude diminishes.
 Worse, your overall attitude becomes poor.

-But that discipline that allows you not to keep struggling and struggling and struggling for that word and this concept of spending chips is one of the most important things a person with dementia needs to understand.
+Building discipline that allows you not to keep struggling and struggling and struggling for that word is tied into concept of spending chips and is one of the most important things a person with dementia needs to understand.

 The earlier you learn it the better off you will be.
-This is why early diagnosis is so important.
+This is but one more reason why early diagnosis is so important.

 Pretending you don’t have it

-The last part about living with dementia is the fact is knowing that it is not going to get better over time.
+The last part about living with dementia is the fact of knowing that it is not going to get better over time.
 You have to be OK with that.

 Sometimes I’m doing great, other times I’m not doing great.
 Sometimes when I am doing great, I want to think I don’t have it anymore, or it has gone into remission, but it doesn’t work that way.

-What it does do if my mind has healed enough overnight, I may have a series of good days.
-For me, many times I don’t want to buy into the process, but the reality is that the process is still all already underway, even when you’re in one of those good days.
+What it does do if my mind has healed enough overnight, is to allow me to have a series of good days.
+For me, I often don’t want to buy into the process, but the reality is that the process is still already underway, even when you’re in one of those good days.

 Now is the time to build Coping Mechanisms

-Those are the times to be building your coping mechanisms changing; your new daily habits; learning to wake up each day thankful.
+Early diagnosis is the time to be building your coping mechanisms, changing; your daily habits; learning to wake up each day with gratitude.
 Being thankful for your situation, being thankful for your family, being thankful for God’s great blessing.

 Being Thankful is a Habit

-Turning those things of thankfulness into positive living energy that will get you through the day.
+Turning those thoughts of thankfulness into positive living energy will get you through the day.
 Because positive living is a day-to-day discipline that is the most necessary requirement to combatting dementia.

-I knew needed to make positive living is a habit for everyday.
-When I wake up, I don’t have to tell myself to be positive each day; I do it because I been doing it for a year and a half.
+I somehow knew I needed to make positive living a habit for every day after I went through the grieving process.
+When I wake up, I don’t have to tell myself to be positive; I do it because I been doing it for a year and a half now.